ruby/www.ruby-lang.org/en/downloads/index.md

 ##### Fedora

-Fedora use YUM package manager system.
+Fedora uses the YUM package manager system.
 You can use it like this:

 {% highlight sh %}
 $ su -c "yum install ruby"
 {% endhighlight %}

-The installed version is typically the latest version of Ruby available when specific version of Fedora was released (e.g. Ruby 2.0.0 is available in Fedora 20 while Fedora 21 will most likely provide Ruby 2.1.0).
+The installed version is typically the latest version of Ruby available when the specific version of Fedora was released (e.g. Ruby 2.0.0 is available in Fedora 20 while Fedora 21 will most likely provide Ruby 2.1.0).